 It may be impractical for you to store enough water at your home so we suggest keeping several portable and home water filters to provide enough drinking water for your family in any circumstance.
 To know exactly which filter is right for you check out our article Selecting an Emergency Water Filter: Best Survival Filters.

-Try using our Food Storage Calculator to see how much food storage your family needs.
+Use our FREE tools: How Many Calories You Need to Survive: FREE Calculator and then use the Food Storage Calculator to see how much food storage your family needs.

 Recent reports indicate that most people would not have access to clean water if they encountered an emergency.
 I couldn’t stand watching my family go hungry or thirsty so I consider it a necessity to have storage of water and food in case of an emergency or natural disaster.